Share This Guide, Choose Your Platform!

 When a business makes gifts of more than £50 or makes a series of gifts to one person that exceeds £50 in total, it should account for output VAT on the value of the gifts.
 Output VAT does not need accounting for under the £50 value.
 Neither does it need accounting for where a gift is a free sample of the company’s product.
 However, in some cases, VAT will still be payable if a gift is in return for consideration.

-You can give gifts to your employees as long as the total cost, including VAT, does not exceed £50 per employee.
+The official rules state that you can give company gifts to employees if the total cost, inclusive of VAT, does not exceed £50 per employee.
 There are additional conditions to bear in mind, and these are:

-- The gift is not cash or a cash voucher -it cannot be a voucher that can be exchanged for cash.
-Therefore, a gift voucher your employee can spend in a retail store will be acceptable.
+- The gift is not cash or a cash voucher.
+Basically, this cannot be a voucher that can be exchanged for cash.
+Therefore, Christmas vouchers for staff which they can spend in a retail store will be acceptable.

 - You do not provide the gift under any salary sacrifice or other arrangement.